garysweaver/modelist/README.md

 Example output:

-    checking for path from user to contact...
+    checking for path from foobar to barfoo...
     +++++++-+-++--+------

-    Paths from user to role (278):
+    Paths from foobar to barfoo (2):

-    user.role -> role
+    foobar.barfoo -> barfoo

-    user.account -> account.role -> role
+    foobar.foo -> foo.barfoos -> barfoo

 ### API